JetBrains/qodana-lsp/vscode/qodana/README.md

 The telemetry information increases the efficiency of the extension by availing usage data for improvements.
 Logging is performed using the recommended API by the [extension authors guide](https://code.visualstudio.com/api/extension-guides/telemetry).

 Respecting your privacy, we provide the option to opt-out of telemetry data collection.
-You can revoke consent by uninstalling the Qodana Cloud VS Code extension or switching the `telemetry.telemetryLevel` setting in VS Code to *off*.
+You can revoke consent by uninstalling the Qodana Cloud VS Code extension or switching the `telemetry.telemetryLevel` setting in Visual Studio Code to *off*.

-This information helps us understand your needs better to enhance the functionality and user experience of the Qodana Cloud VS Code extension, while keeping your data private and secure.
+This information helps us understand your needs better to enhance the functionality and user experience of the Qodana extension for Visual Studio Code while keeping your data private and secure.
 Your feedback is always appreciated!

 ## Questions, issues, or feedback?